pablopioli/Auth/README.md

 * Easy to configure with test users, applications and scopes
 * In memory storage

+The UI is based on (an euphemism for copied) on https://dev.to/robinvanderknaap/setting-up-an-authorization-server-with-openiddict-part-iv-authorization-code-flow-3eh8

 ## MemoryStorage

 An storage extension for OpenIddict that stores all information in memory with optional persistence in Json files.
 Use it in TokenServer or in other projects.